 The FET Act of 2006 specifies that there should be 16 members on each college council.
 The reasons for having a fairly large number of persons on councils are implied rather than explicitly stated in the FET Act (2006).
-From the Governance table in Section 1 we see that the average number of council members at the national level is 13 and 11 at the provincial level.
-Ekurhuleni East FET College has 4 members on the college council - well below the specification of the Act.
+From the Governance table in Section 1 we see that the average number of council members at both national and provincial levels is 11 - which falls short of the requirement of the Act.
+Sedibeng has 13 members on the college council which is the same as the national average (13) but higher than the provincial average.
+This college, like most in the country, needs to improve on the number of council members.